Experience an accredited semester in a Yiddish-speaking environment at the Paris Yiddish Center

 - Spring semester (February–June)

-For inquiries regarding scholarships write to firstname.lastname@example.org
+For all inquiries write to firstname.lastname@example.org